Mela User Guide

 Rectify

-The amount of asymmetry introduced to the negative portion of the signal.
-At 50%, the effect is equivalent to half-wave and at 100%, full-wave rectification.
+At 50%, the effect is equivalent to half-wave rectification, and at 100%, full-wave rectification.

 DC Offset

-The amount of DC offset added to the signal.
+Sets the amount of DC offset added to the signal.

 Sinusoid Graph